If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 If I were you, I wouldn’t skip this from my what to do in the Rethymnon list!

 There, a tiny shop that wouldn’t normally attract tourists sells beautiful komboloi.
-You will easily spot the place thanks to the huge komboloi next to their window.
+Thanks to the huge komboloi next to their window, you will easily spot the place.

-A komboloi is a string of beads that men usually manipulate when they are sitting at a café or even while walking.
+A komboloi is a string of beads that men usually manipulate when sitting at a café or even while walking.
 An instrument to relax or to cope with anxiety.

-Despite the current secular use, their origin is religious and dates a long way back in time, when monks in Mount Athos made strands of beads by tying knots to say their prayers.
+Despite the current secular use, their origin is religious and dates a long way back in time, when Mount Athos monks made beads by tying knots to say their prayers.

 The beads can be made of amber, wood, and coral.